Academic Standards and Regulations

 Upon resignation, tuition and fee refunds are made in accordance with the College’s refunds policy.

-The Bowdoin College Catalogue and Academic Handbook is current as of August 1, 2019.
-The Student Handbook may be updated more frequently after this date and is the authoritative source for information governing student life at Bowdoin.
+The Bowdoin College Catalogue and Academic Handbook is current as of August 1, 2022.
+The Code of Community Standards may be updated more frequently after this date and is the authoritative source for information governing student life at Bowdoin.